 How to freeze potatoes (and sweet potatoes)

-To make freezer sweet potato home fries, you’ve gotta cook the potatoes (or at least blanch them first).
+To make freezer sweet potato home fries, you’ve gotta cook the potatoes for the best results.

-Blanching is a process of quickly cooking veggies and then plunging them in a bowl of ice water to halt the cooking process.
+Blanching is the process of quickly cooking veggies and then plunging them in a bowl of ice water to halt the cooking process.

-This is helpful because it will ensure that your veggies (sweet potatoes in this case) don’t overcook and become mushy.
+This is helpful because the cold water will ensure that your sweet potatoes don’t overcook and become mushy.

 How to make sweet potato home fries

-3. Plunge in ice water (if desired)- I often skip this step, but it will help to halt that cooking process and make sure the potatoes aren’t overcooked.
+- Plunge in a large bowl of ice water (if desired).
+I often skip this step, but it will help to halt that cooking process and make sure you don’t overcook the potatoes.

-4. Spread the potatoes out on a baking sheet lined with a silicon baking mat or parchment pater.
+- Spread the potatoes out on a baking sheet in a single layer lined with a silicon baking mat or parchment pater.
 Put in the freezer for about 4 hours to flash freeze them.

-5. When the potatoes are frozen, store in a gallon ziploc bag until ready to use.
+5. When the potatoes are frozen, store in a gallon freezer bag or another airtight container until you are ready to use them.

 How to use freezer sweet potato home fries

-Little hacks like these freezer sweet potato home fries help me stay sane and help me keep my body nourished (something that’s so easy to neglect as a mom!)
+Little hacks like these freezer sweet potato home fries help me stay sane.
+It helps me keep my body nourished in the mornings (something that’s so easy to neglect as a mom!)

 - 2 Large Sweet Potatoes